The-Marcy-Lab-School/local-environment-setup-wsl/README.md

 Follow these instructions to [set up Github in your terminal](https://github.com/The-Marcy-Lab-School/github-setup).

-## Confirm that everything is working

-At this point, you should be able to clone down, work on, and push back up to Github all of your code.
-Test all of the following:

-Using the terminal, `git clone` one of your old Problem Sets that have tests.
-Make sure your keep your directory structure clean.
-You should clone it in an appropriate folder.
-You can always run `pwd` and `ls` to check where you are.

-In the terminal, `cd` into the problem set you just cloned down.
-Run `npm install`, then run `npm test` to see the tests run.

-Make a minor change to the `README.md` file of your problem set, add and commit that change, and push it back to Github.
-Double check using the Internet browser that your change was pushed to the remote repo.

 ### If everything has worked as expected, reach out to an instructor for a final validation!